nimdone/nimdone-88471/src/pages/pricing.md

       - title: Plan A
         subtitle: Pay as you use
         price: USD 25/presentation
-        details: >-
-          Charged as a bundle, upto 5 presentations, no expiration, billed as one payment.
-Cancel anytime
+        details: 'no expiration, billed as one payment.
+Cancel anytime'
         actions:
           - label: Order Now
             url: /signup